CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Method

 \subsection{Task Description}

-Given a short text $X_i$ belonging to $D$ and a dataset consisting of N short texts, the STC task aims to classify $X_i$ as relevant label $l$ from a predefined set of labels $L$.
+Given a dataset $D$ consisting of N short texts, the STC tasks aim to classify text $x_i\in D$ as a relevant label $l$ from a predefined set of labels $L$.
 Semantic and syntactic challenges are inherent in STC tasks owing to their concise and informal nature.
 State-of-the-art methods based on GCN are constrained by their dependence on an external knowledge base.
-To address these limitations, we propose distinct frameworks for LLMs and smaller models that target the issues of limited context and reliance on external knowledge.
+To address these limitations, we propose distinct methods for LLMs and smaller models that target the issues of limited context and dependency on external knowledge.